Iran says nuclear talks with powers "positive step"

 ALMATY Iran said nuclear talks with world powers were a "positive step", after two days of negotiations that ended in Almaty on Wednesday.

-In a statement, Iran said expert level talks between the two sides would be held in Istanbul on March 18, and another round of political negotiations on April 5-6.
+In a statement after the February 26-27 talks, Iran said expert level talks between the two sides would be held in Istanbul on March 18 and another round of political negotiations on April 5-6.

-Iran's chief nuclear negotiator suggested Iran could discuss its production of nuclear fuel enriched to a fissile concentration of 20 percent - which greatly worries the West - but appeared to rule out closing the underground Fordow enrichment plant where that takes place, which the powers demand.
+Iran's chief nuclear negotiator suggested Iran could discuss its production of nuclear fuel enriched to a fissile concentration of 20 percent - which greatly worries the West - but appeared to rule out closing the underground Fordow enrichment plant.

-In comments in Persian translated into English, Saeed Jalili told a news conference Fordow was under the supervision of the U.N. nuclear agency and there was "no justification" to shut it down.

-Asked about the production of 20 percent enriched fuel - a relatively short technical step away from weapons-grade material - he reiterated Iran's position that it needed this for a research reactor and had a right to produce it.

 The Iranian statement said: "We consider these talks a positive step which could be completed by taking a positive and constructive approach and taking reciprocal steps."

-(Reporting by Yeganeh Torbati Justyna Pawlak, Fredrik Dahl; Editing by Kevin Liffey)
+(Reporting by Justyna Pawlak, Fredrik Dahl, Yeganeh Torbati; Editing by Alison Williams)